ross39/G00345608/README.md

 This is a chat app built using ionic.
 It uses firebase to enable users to message in real time It is essentailly one big chat room where users can login using their name and talk to others A message pops up when users join and leave the chat
+I hoped to get push notifcations enabled but ran out of time therefore the setting page has no functionality The commented out code in settings.ts is the beginning of getting push notifcations enabled.